thelazyone/3d-external-visualizer/README.md

 Currently the sending is done through a VERY basic json format.
 It's not optimized and it could be serialized in binary, but as a PoC it's already something.

 ## Next Steps:
+* Move from Websocket to Grpc.
+Binary forever!
 * Implementing a RUST library that does the same of the python one.
 * Add a cfg file with address and port for the senders.
 * Find a faster way to have a real time update.
 Simple solution: not closing the server, but having it running async instead. :D